INDIANAPOLIS –The script that Hollywood would have thrown out long before the final scene was about to take another twist.

 Coming into Saturday, T.Y.
 Hilton was third in the NFL with five touchdowns of at least 50 yards since the start of last season.

-With the Colts comeback still needing one more scene,
+With the Colts comeback still needing one more scene, Andrew Luck knew it was time to dial up another bomb to Hilton.

 "It was a deliberate shot," Luck said.
 "I had LaVon (Brazill) underneath but I think the way T.Y.
 (Hilton) was playing…T.Y. got some space and he did everything really."